Kylea650/spotipy-discover-weekly/README.md

 PLAYLIST_ID
 This is the playlist URI for your Discover Weekly playlist.
 Open your playlist on Spotify Web, click the three dots and then 'Share'.
 Holding CTL or ALT will give you the option of copying the URI link.

+REFRESH_TOKEN
+Once you run the script once locally, you will be re-directed to your browser and required to authorise.
+Once complete, a .cache file will appear in your root folder containing the value of your refresh token.
+Copy this value (REFRESH_TOKEN value only) into your credentials.py file.
+This will allow your application to run without the need for you to authorise in the future.

 ## To run with GitHub Actions:
 The GitHub Actions YAML file will take care of setting up and running the script automatically.
 You will first however need to add your secret IDs to your GitHub account.
 This can be done via Settings > Secrets > Actions.
+Ensure these values do not contain any additional spaces and do not contain quotation marks.